kthpanor/vlxman/_sources/docs/run_desktop.md

 basis = vlx.MolecularBasis.read(molecule, 'def2-svp')

 scfdrv = vlx.ScfRestrictedDriver()
-scfdrv.conv_thresh = 1.0e-6
 scfdrv.xcfun = 'b3lyp'
 scf_results = scfdrv.compute(molecule, basis)
 ```

-A comprehensive presenation of how to interact and run the VeloxChem program in a Jupyter notebook is provided in the [eChem book](https://kthpanor.github.io/echem).
+A comprehensive presentation of how to interact and run the VeloxChem program in a Jupyter notebook is provided in the [eChem book](https://kthpanor.github.io/echem).

 ## Using an input file